MinionGames/MiniJam183/README.md

-# MiniJam183
+# GameJamPixelArt
-This is the repository for a Mini Jam submission.
-Theme: Calculations
+This is the repository for a Game Jam submission.
+Theme: Pixel Art